How OTP Verification Works (and How to Receive Codes Safely)

 What does OTP mean?

-OTP stands for one-time password — a single-use code, valid for a few minutes, used to verify that you control an email or phone number.
+OTP stands for one-time password — a single-use code, valid for only a few minutes, used to verify that you control an email address or phone number.
+Because it works once and then expires, a stolen OTP is far less useful to an attacker than a stolen password.

 Can I receive OTP codes on a temporary email?

-Yes.
-A disposable inbox receives OTP and 2FA emails like any inbox.
-MailboxTemp also auto-detects the code and shows it at the top for quick copying.
+Yes, for codes that are emailed to you.
+A disposable inbox receives OTP and 2FA verification emails like any other inbox, and MailboxTemp auto-detects the code and shows it at the top for quick copying.
+The exception is authenticator-app (TOTP) codes, which are generated on your own device and never emailed, so they can't arrive in any inbox.

 Why did my OTP stop working?